solidboredom/constructive/tutorials/basic-tutorial.md

 ---

+   skirt
-You can also create a skirt  at the top or bottom using chamfer() but with a positive parameter for coording side
+ you can alsocreate a skirt  at the top or bottom using chamfer() but with a positive parameter for coording side

 ```.scad
 include <constructive-compiled.scad>